drfknoble/opencv_projects/colour_detection/README.md

 ![Example](./data/output/screenshot.png)

-If you call green_screen.exe from the command line, you can use the following flags:
+If you call colour_detection.exe from the command line, you can use the following flags:
 -i to set the input directory.
 -f to set the file name.
 -o to set the output directory.